How To: Paint Leather

 If a leather sofa, armchair, ottoman, or other hide-covered furniture appears to be on its last legs, don’t kick it to the curb just yet!
 That’s right, you can learn how to paint leather and restore its original luster.
-In fact, acrylic paints specially formulated to seep into and tint the supple surface of leather (such as those made by Angelus) have been around for more than a century.
+In fact, acrylic paints specially formulated to seep into and tint the supple surface of leather (such as those made by Angelus) have been around for more than a century (view example on Amazon).
 They are readily available online and in craft stores and allow you to restore the original shade or try a whole new hue to, say, a leather loveseat for less than $150—and well under the cost of replacement.

 But leather requires careful surface preparation and application techniques to produce a picture-perfect finish.
 You’ll also need to distinguish whether your piece is made of aniline (i.e., unfinished) or protected (finished) leather—painting protected leather requires you to remove its shiny, clear coating first.
 So, before you begin your next furniture makeover, get all of the guidance you need for how to paint leather below.

 Place the leather furniture over a tarp or drop cloth on the floor of a well-ventilated room or open garage.

 In a bucket, combine one teaspoon of liquid dish soap with four cups of distilled warm water.
 Wet a soft cloth in the soap solution, wring it out until damp but not dripping, and then wipe down the entire leather surface to remove dirt and debris.
 Make a second pass with clean cloths dampened with only distilled warm water to remove the soap solution.
 Let the leather air-dry completely for about half an hour after cleaning.

 Splash a few drops of water anywhere on the leather to determine if it’s aniline or protected.